Image maps and mission maps

 Within the folder of every map the following files are expected to be there:

-- First line is the name of the theme used by the map (for background and clouds, flakes, water, etc).
-As of 0.9.19 (or later), this theme may be overridden when setting up the game.
+- First line is the name of the default theme used by the map (for background and clouds, flakes, water, etc).
+Select a theme that fits to your map

 Image of visible land area.